Universal Design Grand Challenge Student Awards

 Projects will be judged by a team of international experts in Universal Design across the three award categories.
 The judges will shortlist three awards in each category to go forward to the final event.

 Shortlisted projects will be presented to national expert judges at the Awards Event.
 The Judges will choose a winning project in each category.
-Enterprise Ireland will choose one project to win their Universal Design Commercialisation Award to qualify for funding for a feasibility study.
 Attendees at the event will vote for a ‘People’s Choice’ award.
-Winners will take home a 3D-printed trophy, and will qualify for a cash prize for both the student and the college.
+Winners will take home a trophy and a cash prize.
+Past winners of this competition have gone on to win further awards and develop their design commercially.

 What kind of projects win?

 We really want to see ‘Universal Design’ in action – products and services that work for everyone.
 We want to see products designed using the 7 Principles of Universal Design, with user feedback at the heart of the design process.
-The competition is not aimed at solutions for disabled people or assistive technology.
-Check out details of the
+The competition is not aimed at solutions that work only for a narrow sector of society.
+It actively seeks out designs that work for the widest range of people possible.
+We also encourage students to allow the needs of users with particular needs, or "extreme users", to inspire their designs so that they work for everyone.

 - 2018 Universal Design Grand Challenge Student Awards